Freddie Ljungberg

-Karl Fredrik "Freddie" Ljungberg ([ˈfrěːdrɪk ˈjɵ̂ŋːbærj]; born 16 April 1977) is a Swedish former professional footballer and manager who played as a winger.
-He was most recently a former assistant coach, and interim head coach of Arsenal.
+Karl Fredrik "Freddie" Ljungberg ([ˈfrěːdrɪk ˈjɵ̂ŋːbærj]; born 16 April 1977) is a Swedish former professional footballer who played as a winger.
+He is also a former manager, and was most recently an assistant coach, and interim head coach of Arsenal.

 He began his career at Halmstad and went on to spend most of his career at Arsenal, where he won honours including two Premier League titles and three FA Cups, scoring in two finals including the victory in 2002.
 After leaving Arsenal in 2007, he had short spells at a number of clubs in England, Scotland, the United States, Japan and India.
 An international for a full decade, Ljungberg earned 75 caps and represented Sweden national team at UEFA Euro 2000, 2004 and 2008, as well as at the 2002 and 2006 FIFA World Cups.
 He was captain of Sweden from 2006 until he announced his international retirement after UEFA Euro 2008.

 Ljungberg was a model for Calvin Klein underwear until 2007.
 He previously represented brands such as Nike, Procter & Gamble, L'Oréal, Puma, Beats, ESPN and Pepsi.

 Early life

-Ljungberg was born on 16 April 1977 in Vittsjö to Roy Alve Erling Ljungberg, a civil engineer and owner of a construction and consultant business, and Elisabeth Bodil Ljungberg, a Swedish Labor Department worker.
+Ljungberg was born on 16 April 1977 in Vittsjö to Roy Alve Erling Ljungberg, an owner of a construction and consultant business with a masters in engineering, and Elisabeth Bodil Ljungberg, a Swedish Labor Department worker.
 On 12 September 1984, the Ljungbergs had another son, Karl Oskar Filip.
 In 1982, the Ljungberg family left Vittsjö and moved to Halmstad.
 At first, the tenacious five-year old would not have any part of moving.
 He argued with his parents that he did not want to live in Halmstad.
 His parents relented and took him to Halmstads BK, where he played on the youth team under manager Olle Eriksson.

 From the time he was from five to fourteen, Ljungberg was coached by Eriksson.
 Eriksson's impression of the youngster was that he was remarkably talented for his age and that he was considerate of other players, noting that Ljungberg would pass the ball to his friends, so that they would have a chance to score.
 He credits the Brazilian footballer Sócrates, and Eriksson for having a profound effect on his career.
 During his youth days, Ljungberg also enjoyed playing ice hockey and developed a talent for handball; he was eventually called up to the under-15 national handball team, but decided to focus his attentions on football.

 Ljungberg did well in academic subjects and sports.
 When he finished ninth grade in his högstadium school, his marks averaged 4.1 on the five-point scale.
 At the age of 18, Ljungberg attended university to study information technology and economics, but he struggled to balance the hectic academic timetable with the physically demanding commitments of professional football.
 Eventually, he quit university to concentrate on his football career.